 When you first arrive for your cat's exam, your kitty will usually be weighed by a veterinary assistant or vet tech before taking your cat's temperature with a rectal thermometer.
 You may be asked to help by holding your cat steady during this process.

 Bring Your Cat's Health History

 The veterinarian will perform a nose-to-tail physical exam and offer the opportunity to address any questions, behavioral issues or health concerns you might have.
 Note that cats will often act differently from their usual selves if they're feeling unwell.
 Your vet can help eliminate potential medical causes for their behavior.
 Signs of illness often appear in a disheveled coat, cloudy eyes or inflammation in the skin.
 The nostrils may also be congested.
-If your cat has dental issues or periodontitis, the vet may catch sicns in their teeth or guns, and ear infections may result in redness or inflammation.
+If your cat has dental issues or periodontitis, the vet may catch signs in their teeth or gums, and ear infections may result in redness or inflammation.
 Parasites may cause fatigue and, depending on the pest, show up as a bloated abdomen, visible bites on the body and more.

 The vet will also examine the feet and claws, as damage or cuts can sometimes go unnoticed by even the most conscientious owner and the anus and glands will be checked for potential signs of impaction or infection.

 Finally, the vet will carefully check your cat's internal organs by palpating fingers to feel for signs of lumps, bumps, swellings or other abnormalities.

 Depending on your cat's needs, the vet may perform a series of lab tests to establish a baseline for your cat's normal health and make it easier to detect changes during your kitty's future vet appointments.
 These tests often include:

 - Complete Blood Count (CBC)

 Ensure Your Cat's Core Vaccines Are Up to Date